joshnichols-lang/Mentat/replit.md

-# AI Crypto Trading Terminal
+# 1fox

 ## Overview

-This is an AI-powered cryptocurrency trading terminal designed for the Hyperliquid perpetual futures exchange.
+1fox is an AI-powered cryptocurrency trading terminal designed for the Hyperliquid perpetual futures exchange.
 The application allows users to interact with an AI trading agent through natural language prompts to execute automated trading strategies.
-The interface is built as a modern trading dashboard with real-time market data, portfolio performance tracking, and comprehensive trading controls.
+The interface is built with a Fantastic Mr. Fox newspaper aesthetic - clean grayscale design with modern trading dashboard functionality, real-time market data, portfolio performance tracking, and comprehensive trading controls.

 ## User Preferences